cgwire/gazu/README.rst

 Projects using the Kitsu client
 -------------------------------

-Our community built open-source tools to connect your content creation tools to your Kitsu instance.
+Our community-built open-source tools connect your content creation tools to your Kitsu instance.
 They are listed below:

 * `Qtazu <https://github.com/Colorbleed/qtazu>`__: Qt Widgets such as a login